Programme description for the PhD programme in Social Sciences at the University of Oslo

 Scope of the prior education

-The prior education must correspond to at least 5 years of education at the university level in Norway in a relevant field, with at least two years (120 credits) at the master's level.
-This normally means a two-year master's degree that includes a master's dissertation/thesis with a scope of at least 30 credits.
-The education must include relevant education in research methods.
+The prior education must correspond to 5 years of education at the university level in Norway in a relevant field, With two years (120 credits) at the master's level.

-If the scope of the applicant’s education at the master's level is less than two years, the Faculty may make an individual assessment at the time of admission.
-In this assessment, any additional courses at the master's level and/or other activities that are clearly relevant to research (scientific work/production) may form grounds for contingent admission.
+If the scope of the applicant’s education at the master's level is less than two years, the Faculty may make an individual assessment.

 Prior education quality requirements

-When assessing the quality of the prior education, particular emphasis will be placed on the grades at the master's level, and particularly the master's dissertation/thesis.
+When assessing the quality of the prior education, particular emphasis will be placed on the grades at the master's level.